jneidel/setup-webpack/readme.md

   <td>Return: <code>rule</code></td>
 </tr></table>

-Transpiles `require`d pug code into html and writes the file to the given path.
+Transpiles pug code in the entry file into html and writes the file to the given path.

 ```js
 module.exports = {